Trooper & Companions

-- Straw Civilian: They despise the Senate for "abandoning them on Ando Prime."
+- Straw Civilian: They despise the Senate for "abandoning" them on Ando Prime.

 - The Unsolved Mystery: Why were they abandoned?
-Depending on who and what you believe, they were either: A) send on a suicide mission by the Senate, then deliberately left to die.
-B) Send by Garza on a mission that was not authorized by the Senate, and the Senate refused to send backup when it went wrong.
+Depending on who and what you believe, they were either: A) sent on a suicide mission by the Senate, then deliberately left to die.
+B) Sent by Garza on a mission that was not authorized by the Senate, and the Senate refused to send backup when it went wrong.
 C) Went on a mission without authorization from either Garza or the Senate.
 The player never finds out the truth.